Reported Chinese offer for Micron faces far too many hurdles

 “This seems highly unlikely, just given the technology that’s involved.
 This is a massive deal, really important technology and quite frankly, it’s the Chinese,” said Reed Smith partner Leigh Hansson, who leads the firm’s International Trade & National Security practice.

-Pentagon spokesman Mark Wright declined comment on the expected bid or how prevalent the company’s chips were in U.S. weapons systems.
+The Pentagon had no immediate comment on the potential sale of Micron, or how prevalent the company’s chips were in U.S. weapons systems.
 Micron Technology did not respond to questions about use of its chips in defense systems.

 A central national security concern is that a Chinese version of a Micron chip could have a “back door,” which allows it to be more easily compromised.